Teacher: Morah Lori Cohen

 Through engaging, experiential, and age-appropriate activities, students will explore the meaning of the Jewish holidays, including their rituals, mitzvot, and the way they’re celebrated in Israel.
 Students’ holiday experiences outside of class will enrich their understanding of and personal connection to each holiday.

-Students will strengthen their Hebrew skills when participating in tefillot, singing Hebrew songs, using modern Hebrew phrases in class, and through the Derech Binah and Hineni 1 Hebrew programs.
+Students will strengthen their Hebrew skills when participating in tefillot, singing Hebrew songs, decoding Hebrew words, and using modern Hebrew phrases in class.

-Kitah Gimmel will learn about the major cities and sites of Israel, the diversity of Israel’s people and cultures, our modern and biblical ties to the Jewish homeland, and the geography of Israel.
-In the process the students are introduced to simple Hebrew vocabulary and the mitzvah of love of Israel, ahavat Tzion.
+Kitah Gimmel will learn about major cities and sites of Israel, the diversity of Israel’s people and cultures, our modern and biblical ties to the Jewish homeland, and the geography of Israel.
+In the process, the students are introduced to simple Hebrew vocabulary and the mitzvah of love of Israel, ahavat Tzion.
 Israel is also integrated throughout the curriculum in their Torah, holidays, and tefillah studies.
-Morah Ziva shares her own experiences in Israel with the children.

 Students will build connections with their Kitah Vav chaverim (buddies) throughout the year.
 We gather together for whole-school holiday celebrations, as well as for grade-level family programs on Shabbat and Sundays during school.